List of festivals in Nigeria: Afan National Festival

 Sights of the Afan National Festival, 2020 edition: Afizere (Jarawa) dancers from Toro LGA, Bauchi State.

-The Afan National Festival is annually held in the town of Kagoro in the southern part of Kaduna State, Nigeria on 1 January at the Chief of Kagoro's palace field with many cultural displays by troops from within the township, its vicinity and across the Middle Belt of the country.
+The Afan National Festival is annually held in the town of Kagoro in the southern part of Kaduna State on January 1 at the Chief of Kagoro's palace field with many cultural displays by troops from within the township, its vicinity, and across the Middle Belt of the country.
 It is said to have been active for over 400 years.
 The festival is always held as a celebration of the bravery and gallantry of a hunter named Katagwan who was said to be known for his great hunting skills and exploits.

 Argungu Fishing Festival

 The Argungu Fishing Festival is an annual four-day festival in the town of Argungu in the north-western Nigerian state of Kebbi.
-It began in the year 1934, as a mark of the end of the centuries-old hostility between the Sokoto Caliphate and the Kebbi Kingdom.
-The festival is held on the Sokoto river in February or March.
-Thousand of fishermen equipped only with nets compete to catch the largest fish.
-Other attractions include dance and music, sporting competitions and exhibits of arts and crafts.
-People from various parts of the world come to see or look at this festival.
+It began in 1934, marking the end of the centuries-old hostility between the Sokoto Caliphate and the Kebbi Kingdom.
+The festival is held on the Sokoto River in February or March.
+Thousands of fishermen equipped only with nets compete to catch the largest fish.
+Other attractions include dance and music, sporting competitions, and arts-and-crafts exhibits.
+People from various parts of the world come to see this festival.
 The festival is believed to have started after the historic peace visit by the then 16th Sultan of Sokoto, Alhaji Hassan Dan Mu'azu.
-It is believed that the prayers of the Sultan during his visit after he was treated to a reception of a big fish made the argungu waters fertile and special which then lead to yearly commemoration of the Sultans visit.
+It is believed that the Sultan's prayers during his visit, after he was served a large fish, made the waters of Argungu fertile and special, leading to the yearly commemoration of his visit.